bmwcarit/ramses/doc/sphinx/logic.rst

 network of logic nodes when connected by links.

 ==================================================
-Linking logic nodes to Ramses scenes
+Linking logic nodes to Ramses scene objects
 ==================================================

 Lua scripts would not make much sense on their own if they can't interact with ``Ramses`` scene objects.
 The way to link script output properties to ``Ramses`` scene objects is by creating :class:`ramses::RamsesBinding` instances and linking their inputs to scripts' outputs.
-There are different binding types depending on the type of ``Ramses`` object - refer to :class:`ramses::RamsesBinding` for the full list of derived classes.
+There are different binding types depending on the type of scene object - refer to :class:`ramses::RamsesBinding` for the full list of derived classes.
-Bindings can be linked in the exact same way as :ref:`scripts can <Creating links between nodes>`.
-In fact, they derive from the same base class - :class:`ramses::LogicNode`.
-The only difference is that the bindings have only input properties (the outputs are implicitly defined and statically linked to the Ramses objects attached to them), whereas scripts have inputs and outputs explicitly defined in the script interface.
+Bindings can be linked in the exact same way as :ref:`scripts can <Creating links between nodes>`, they derive from the same base class - :class:`ramses::LogicNode`.
+The only difference is that the bindings have only input properties (the outputs are implicitly defined and statically linked to the scene objects attached to them), whereas scripts have inputs and outputs explicitly defined in the script interface.

 One might wonder, why not allow to directly link script outputs to ``Ramses`` objects?
 The reason for that is two-fold:

-* Separation of concerns between pure script logic and ``Ramses``-related scene updates
+* Separation of concerns between pure script logic and scene updates
-* This allows to handle all inputs and outputs in a generic way using the :class:`ramses::LogicNode` class' interface from which both :class:`ramses::LuaScript` and :class:`ramses::RamsesNodeBinding` derive
+* This allows to handle all inputs and outputs in a generic way using the :class:`ramses::LogicNode` class' interface from which both :class:`ramses::LuaScript` and :class:`ramses::NodeBinding` derive

 The `section on data flow <Data Flow>`_ describes how data is passed throughout the network of logic nodes and when bound Ramses objects are updated and when not.

 .. note::

-    Binding input values are initialized with the same values as the `Ramses` objects they "bind".
+    Binding input values are initialized with the same values as the scene objects they "bind".
 The only exception to this are Appearance bindings - extracting all data from Ramses Appearances would incur performance costs not worth the convenience.